cht-holly/ai-workshop/steps/step-07-date-filtering-statistics.md

 ```
 Add date range filtering functionality to the dashboard.

+Context:
+- I'm working on my stock dashboard with price charts and moving averages
+- I want to add the ability to filter data by date range
+- This will allow users to focus on specific time periods

 Filtering Requirements:
 - Allow users to select a specific date range for analysis
 - Both the price chart and moving average should update based on selected date range